kodecocodes/i9t/testing/testing.markdown

 The level of granularity you get from Xcode's code coverage reports goes beyond the method level.
 As you can see, it will tell you which lines _inside_ a method are covered and which are not.
 This helps you identify edge cases you haven't tested.
 For instance, if you only test the `if` block in an `if-else` statement, Xcode will pick this up and let you know.

 > **Note**: A single code coverage report is a snapshot in time.
 If you want to know whether your code coverage is improving or getting worse, you'll need to see how these numbers change over time.
-You can do this using Xcode server and Xcode bots.
+One way to do this is with continuous integration, using Xcode server.
 This won't be covered in this chapter but you can learn more about this in session 410 from WWDC 2015: _Continuous Integration and Code Coverage in Xcode_ (<http://apple.co/1J1n1Kd>).

 ## @testable imports and access control

-As far as test coverage goes, 38% is not something to brag out.
+As far as test coverage goes, 35% is not something to brag out.
 Let's improve that number by adding more tests.
 Both **Exercise.swift** and **Workout.swift** have corresponding test files but **DataModel.swift** does not.
 Let's start there.

 In the project navigator, click the **WorkoutsTests** group.
 Choose **File\New\File...** and select the **iOS\Source\Unit Test Case Class** template.